HassanAbdelrahman/Bayesian-Collective-Reserving-Simulation/README.md

 hyperbolic-tangent transition, while the payment-incidence process combines a sine curve and a localized Gaussian-shaped bump.

-The fitted Bayesian models are not given these functional forms.
-Instead, they must learn the temporal structure from the observed valuation-date data using the regularized first-order random-walk components of the reserving framework.
+The fitted Bayesian simulation models are not given these functional forms.
+Instead, they must learn the temporal structure from the observed valuation-date data using regularized first-order random-walk effects.

-Similarly, the Full Bayesian model must estimate the claim-type composition, claim-type payment effects, type-specific settlement deviations, and calendar effects from the observed data.
+Similarly, the Full Bayesian simulation model must estimate claim-type composition, claim-type payment effects, type-specific settlement deviations, and calendar effects from the observed data rather than being supplied with their generating values.

-The simulation therefore evaluates whether the proposed architecture can adapt to a structured synthetic claims environment rather than merely recover parameters generated from its own priors.
+The simulation therefore evaluates whether a simulation implementation of the proposed architecture can adapt to a structured synthetic claims environment, rather than merely recover parameters generated from its own priors or from an identical fitted specification.

 # Evaluation Design